stcarrez/resource-embedder/README.md

   The XML description gives more flexibility as it allows to define a transformation rule that must be executed on the original file before being embedded.
 This allows to minify a Javascript or CSS file, compress some files and even encrypt a file before its integration.
-* You run the ARE command with the your target language and rule description and you give the tool a list of directories that must be scanned to identify the files that must be collected.
+* You run the ARE command with your target language and rule description and you give the tool a list of directories that must be scanned to identify the files that must be collected.
   The ARE tool scan the directories according to the patterns that you have given either on the command line or in the XML rule description.
 After identifying the files, the tool applies